truenas/documentation/content/SCALETutorials/Datasets/EncryptionSCALE.md

 {{< /expand >}}

 {{< hint type=note >}}
-The passphrase must be longer than 8 but less than 512 characters.
+The passphrase must be longer than 8 and less than 512 characters.
 {{< /hint >}}

 {{< hint type=warning >}}